The Church of Jesus Christ of Latter-day Saints in Mexico: Church education in Mexico

 A movement began in the mid-20th century which focused on the organization of a church school system in Mexico.
 The movement was initiated by Claudio Bowsan, the president of the Mexican Mission at the time.
 Bowsan bought property in Churhbusco, Mexico City and established a committee—composed of Marion G. Romney, Joseph T. Bentley, and Bowsan himself—to establish schools in Mexico.
-With the help and approval of the First Presidency of the church, a private high school was founded on the land purchased by Bowsan in 1964 known as the Centro Escolar Benemérito de las Américas (commonly known as the "Benemérito").
+With the help and approval of the church's First Presidency, a private high school was founded on the land purchased by Bowsan in 1964 known as the Centro Escolar Benemérito de las Américas (commonly known as the "Benemérito").
 At its founding, the school had 125 students and contained primary, secondary, and preparatory-level classes.
 It eventually became a large preparatory school, accommodating day students as well as boarding students.
 At its peak, there were more than 2,100 students in attendance.
-It was closed at the end of the 2012-2013 school year, and its campus was converted into a missionary training center.
+It was closed at the end of the 2012–2013 school year, and its campus was converted into a missionary training center (MTC).

 Another church-established school in Mexico is the Academia Juárez, which was first established as the Juárez Stake Academy in September 1897 with 291 students.
 Located within the church's Colonia Juárez in Chihuahua, the school was similar to academies found in the Utah territory, and provided English-language instruction intended for "an Anglo population".
 The school was not closed when other academies were closed in the 1920s and 1930s, likely because public school education in Mexico during the Mexican Revolution was inadequate.
 Settlers from Utah Territory remained isolated and aloof from native Mexicans, celebrating American holidays and teaching in English.
 Moises de la Pena, a Mexican academic, declared that the school was an "illegal privilege" in 1950.
-The school is still in operation, with 418 students as of the 2012-2013 school year, and approximately 80% of the students are members of the church.
+The school is still in operation, with 418 students as of the 2012–2013 school year, and approximately 80% of the students are members of the church.
 The school now utilizes a unique dual-language program beginning in kindergarten and continuing through high school.